jimliddle/HTCShiftX9500Lubuntu/README.md

 sudo snap install snap-store
 ```

 13. Next lets sort out the Shift Touchpad / mouse issues.
-Moving around with the right hand touchpad causes the virtual desktops to swtich constantly.
+Moving around with the right hand touchpad causes the virtual desktops to switch constantly.
 To fix this:

 ```
 cd ~/.config/openbox